Use your research to tailor your application and persuade the employer that you are the best candidate for the role.

 Employers want to see that you played an active role and made a positive contribution.

 What was the problem?
-Outline the situation/task.
+Outline the situation and task you faced.

 Summarise and analyse the result of your actions.